How much do you trust each institution to do what is right?

 However, times and conditions have changed.
 The inability of the United States, together with its NATO allies, to bring peace and stability to Afghanistan, following the US-led military intervention in response to the September 11, 2001, al-Qaeda attacks on the US, have opened a new window for a resurgent Russia.

 Most people agree that North Korea is a problem.
 Aside from its nuclear tests, it also stands accused of state-sponsored counterfeiting of foreign currencies, the industrial-scale manufacture and sale of illicit drugs, and even of assassinating its own citizens in foreign countries.

 But why is North Korea China's problem in particular?
 China is North Korea's only major diplomatic ally, but the relationship is fraught with difficulties.
 How did China get saddled with such a troublesome partner?
 The history of the relationship runs much deeper than most people realise.

 The Bangladesh economy has been one of the top performers in Asia over the past decade, averaging annual growth of more than 6%.
-Much like Hong Kong, Singapore, South Korea and Taiwan during the industrialization of their economies, most of of the growth that Bangladesh has experienced has come from garment exports, which the CIA World Factbook says accounts for more than 80% of its exports.
+Much like Hong Kong, Singapore, South Korea and the Republic of China (Chinese Taipei) during the industrialization of their economies, most of of the growth that Bangladesh has experienced has come from garment exports, which the CIA World Factbook says accounts for more than 80% of its exports.